U.S. LAUNCH OF WHITE PAPER “HACIENDA VS. THE PEOPLE”

 Profit-Motivated Investigations:

 Tax investigators in Spain receive a cut of the sums recovered, even in settlements.
 This incentivizes them to aggressively pursue cases and pressure victims into disproportionate settlements, regardless of fairness or legality.
 There is no disincentive for failed investigations.
-Tellingly, the administration will not reveal the formula, which is a high-guarded State Secret.
+Tellingly, the administration will not reveal the formula, which is a closely guarded state secret.

 Pay-to-Appeal System: